elijahmthomas/netflix-data-cleaning/README.md

 # Netflix Data Analysis Dashboard

-This project explores and transforms Netflix’s catalog data (up to 2021) using Python (`pandas`, `rapidfuzz`) for cleaning and Power BI for visualization.
+This project explores and transforms Netflix’s catalog data (up to 2021) using Python (`pandas`, `rapidfuzz`) for cleaning and Microsoft Power BI for visualization.

 ---